-Lodging a submission by Council’s preferred lodgement methods will help to ensure it is properly made.
+Lodging a submission by PD Online, Council’s preferred lodgement method, will help to ensure it is properly made.

 Council needs to understand the reasons behind your submission.
 For example, if you think the type of development proposed for your area is unsuitable, you need to say why it is unsuitable, not simply that you don't like it.

 It is important to focus on planning issues such as: